nuxlar/Looper/README.md

 # Looper

 This mod adds portals that spawn after bosses allowing for infinite loops!
 The portals are configurable so you can spawn a specific portal instead of the default bazaar.
-You can also configure it to spawn a specific portal at a stage pre/post loop.
+You can also configure it to spawn a specific portal at multiple stages pre/post loop.
 Default Config:

 	- Bazaar Portal after Mithrix
 	- Bazaar Portal after Voidling
 	- Bazaar Portal after Twisted Scavenger